notgmt1337/CSPath/docs/how-to/graph-parse.rst

 Graph-parsing is essential to CSPath.
 Version 1.0.0 offers two methods of parsing graphs.

 Let :math:`m` denote the number of nodes in the graph.
-We introduce some notation that will help us encode the directedness of graphs.
+Helpful notation is introduced:

 We use: